Nodes

 - A node instance owns runtime identity and configuration.

-- Inputs read outputs.
+- Inputs read state variables.

-- Outputs define state values.
+- State define state values.

 - Bare input annotations create unconnected inputs.